A Madea Christmas (film): Plot

-Lacey brings Oliver to a town meeting and asks Madea to look after her class.
-A girl named Lucy (Caroline Kennedy) steals Madea's purse while Madea tells the class a rather unorthodox version of the story of the first Christmas.
-When she finds her purse is missing, she loses her temper and ties Lucy to a cross decoration in the classroom much to the dismay of Lacey and Principal Porter.

-Conner's parents Buddy and Kim arrive at Conner and Lacey's house for Christmas and are told to keep the marriage a secret since Eileen is staying for Christmas as well.
-Eileen offends Kim by cutting down her father's memory tree.
-Though she didn’t realize the meaning, Eileen shows no remorse for the act.
-She is convinced Buddy and Kim are part of the Ku Klux Klan after seeing Buddy with a sheet over his head (though he was merely engaging in foreplay with Kim), and promptly bars the door to the room she and Madea are sharing.
+Lacey takes Oliver to a town meeting while Madea looks after her class.
+A girl steals Madea’s purse; when Madea finds out, she loses her temper and ties her to a cross in the classroom.
+Meanwhile, Conner’s parents, Buddy and Kim, visit for Christmas and are told to keep the marriage a secret.
+Eileen cuts down Kim’s father’s memory tree; though she did not realize the meaning, Eileen shows no remorse.
+She becomes convinced that Buddy and Kim are part of the Ku Klux Klan after seeing Buddy with a bedsheet over his head.

-Lacey finds out that the sponsors called the Sheldon Construction Company are forcing the school to make the Jubilee a holiday theme as opposed to a Christmas theme and that they are responsible for many of the town’s citizens losing their jobs as well as their dam cutting off their lands' access to the river.
-Angered by these facts, Tanner demands that the Mayor of Bucktussle (Steve Boles) fire Lacey which the Mayor does.

-Lacey’s conflict at home reaches a boiling point when Eileen and Kim argue.
-Lacey tells the truth about her marriage to Conner and Eileen's true feelings about whites are revealed: her husband left her for a white woman.
-Eileen had lied to Lacey all those years, saying he was killed by a white man.
-Hypocritically angered by the lies she has heard, Eileen storms out vainly hoping for a taxi to pick her up.
+Lacey soon discovers that the sponsors, Sheldon Construction, are forcing them to make the Jubilee Holiday-themed rather than Christmas-themed, and that they were the ones to build a nearby dam, cutting off the town’s water supply and putting their residents out of work.
+Infuriated by these facts, Tanner convinces the mayor to fire Lacey, much to Bailey's dismay.
+At home, she also reveals to Eileen that she is married to Conner, and Eileen’s true feelings about whites are revealed; her husband left her for a white woman though she told Lacey he was killed by a white man while trying to protect her honor.
+Eileen storms out and waits for a taxi to pick her up.

-Lacey admits to Conner that Tanner caused her to lose her job, setting Conner off.
-As Eileen walks into town, she sees Tanner in his overturned burning truck and saves his life.
-Conner walks up to the scene and punches Tanner before demanding Eileen get in his truck.
-Madea and Connor's parents advise Eileen to accept Lacey's marriage.
-With Amber with him, Tanner arrives to apologize for everything and to thank Eileen for saving him as he will also speak with the Mayor on rehiring Lacey tomorrow.
-Connor finally gets Tanner to listen about his corn-growing plans.
+Lacey admits to Conner that Tanner got her fired, setting Conner off.
+Walking to town, Eileen sees Tanner’s overturned truck and saves his life.
+Conner punches Tanner and demands Eileen to get in his truck.
+Tanner apologizes to Conner for everything and thanks Eileen, who reluctantly accepts Lacey and Conner’s marriage.
+Tanner agrees to listen to Conner about his corn and to ask the mayor to rehire Lacey.

-At the Christmas Jubilee with her family, Lacey thanks the Sheldon Construction Company and announces their promises to help Bucktussle (which were not in the original agreement) by letting some water out of their dam, knowing the repercussions the company would face if they were to back out.
-She reveals to Oliver that she is married to Conner as the school's students led by Bailey start singing.
+At the event, Lacey thanks the sponsors and announces their promises to help the citizens which were not in the original contract, knowing the repercussions they would face if they backed out.
+She also tells Oliver she is married to Conner as the students led by Bailey start singing.